Don’t feel like shaking and stirring your own creations? You’ll find great drinks to go at these ten spots.

 Negronis, vespers, and other classics are $8 at this laid-back Brightwood Park bar.

 Cheapest: Tecate and a shot of tequila, $6.

 750 15th St., NW

 This (usually) sceney steakhouse is known for its great happy hour.
 Now the deals translate to mix-at-home versions of straightforward drinks like gin and tonics and old fashioneds.

 Cheapest: Everything is $7.

 *An earlier version of this piece said that Show of Hands had opened in September.
-It hasn’t yet opened.
+While its cocktails have been available through NRG Provisions, the actual space hasn’t yet opened.
 Washingtonian regrets the error.